SnpM/scraipe/docs/advanced_usage/custom_components.md

 The `analyze()` method should return an instance of [`AnalysisResult`][scraipe.classes.AnalysisResult] that can be created via `AnalysisResult.fail() `or `AnalysisResult.succeed()`.

-Similar to `IScraper.scrape()` implementations, `analyze()` should not raise exceptions.
-Instead, any errors or debug information should be captured in the `AnalysisResult` object, which can be set using `AnalysisResult.fail()`.
+Similar to `IScraper.scrape()`, `analyze()` should not raise exceptions.
+Instead, any errors or debug information should stored in the an `AnalysisResult.analysis_result` attribute, which is set when you call `AnalysisResult.fail()` function.

 ## Async Scrapers and Analyzers

 Scraping and analyzing often require IO-bound operations such as waiting for responses from the web.
 These operations should be optimized to run in parallel using asynchronous logic.
-Implementing asynchronous logic for components adds very little complexity.
-Instead of extending `IScraper` or `IAnalyzer`, simply extend the `IAsyncScraper` and `IAsyncAnalyzer` interfaces.
+Implementing asynchronous logic for components is just as simple.
+Instead of extending `IScraper` or `IAnalyzer`, extend the `IAsyncScraper` and `IAsyncAnalyzer` interfaces.

 For async scrapers, implement `async_scrape()` using asynchronous code: